ZJU-SEL/capstan/README.md

 - Generate a testing report and performance report.

-## What is not in scope for this project?
+## What is not in scope for this project

 - Building a new cluster lifecycle management tool(e.g. [kubeadm](https://github.com/kubernetes/kubeadm),[kops](https://github.com/kubernetes/kops),[kubernetes-anywhere](https://github.com/kubernetes/kubernetes-anywhere)).